-Near the Doge palace and at the Piazzale Roma there is an information desk where you can get information, tickets, and maps of the Venice‘s sights.
+Near the Doge Palace and at the Piazzale Roma, there is an information desk where you can get information, tickets, and maps of Venice's sights.

 There is also information about the buildings on the quays of the Grand Canal.
-Along the Grand Canal, there are about 50 Pallazzo's, six churches and you will cruise under the Rialto Bridge!
+About 50 Pallazzos and six churches are along the Grand Canal, and you will cruise under the Rialto Bridge!

 Do you want more background information about the construction and maintenance of Venice?
 Check out this great website www.venicebackstage.org >